Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A lurid, sickly green crack between planes opens at a point you can see within range and from it spills forth a torrent of bodies, conjuring four Ratfolk Clawpacks in spaces within 3 *(4.5m)* of it.
 The Clawpacks are friendly to you and obey your mental commands (no action required) for as long as you maintain concentration.
-If you don’t issue any commands to the Clawpacks or lose concentration, they attack the nearest creature on their turn.
+If you don't issue any commands to the Clawpacks or lose concentration, they attack the nearest creature on their turn.
 In combat, the Clawpacks share your initiative count, but take their turns immediately after yours.
 When the spell ends, the Clawpacks become hostile to all creatures (including each other) and disregard your commands.
 At the beginning of each of your turns roll a d20 for each remaining Clawpack; on a 1-5, it disappears.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 9, two additional Ratfolk Clawpacks emerge from the breach at the beginning of each of your turns, appearing in spaces within 2 *(3m)* of it.